“I just got a mail from Google saying my account got suspended!” Audrey messaged me.

 - Woocommerce Google Feed Manager – free – link

-With product variations support:
+With support for product variations support:

 - Woogle (paid plugin – PatternsInTheCloud) – link